Battle of Belleau Wood

 The Battle of Belleau Wood (1–26 June 1918) was a major battle that occurred during the German spring offensive in World War I, near the Marne River in France.
 The battle was fought by the U.S. 2nd (under the command of Major General Omar Bundy) and 3rd Divisions along with French and British forces against an assortment of German units including elements from the 237th, 10th, 197th, 87th, and 28th Divisions.

-In United States Marines Corps lore dating back to the battle, the nickname Teufel Hunden (Devil Dogs) was given to the Marines by German troops.
-Despite the lack of evidence for the nickname's use by German troops, the battle has regardless become a key component of Marine Corps history.
+In United States Marines Corps lore dating back to the battle, the nickname Teufel Hunden ("Devil Dogs") originated.
+It was a made-up phrase from an American war correspondent, however, and no German ever called Marines that name or any variation of that name.

 Background

 In March 1918, with nearly 50 additional divisions freed by the Russian surrender on the Eastern Front, the German Army launched a series of attacks on the Western Front, hoping to defeat the Allies before U.S. forces could be fully deployed.
 A third offensive launched in May against the French between Soissons and Reims, known as the Third Battle of the Aisne, saw the Germans reach the north bank of the Marne River at Château-Thierry, 95 km from Paris, on 27 May.
 On 31 May, the 7th Machine Gun Battalion of the U.S. 3rd Division supported the Senegalese Tirailleurs in holding the German advance at Château-Thierry, in hard house-to-house fighting, and the German advance turned right towards Vaux and Belleau Wood.

 On 1 June, Château-Thierry and Vaux fell, and German troops moved into Belleau Wood.
-The U.S. 2nd Infantry Division—which included a brigade of U.S. Marines—was brought up along the Paris-Metz highway.
+Under General Jean Degoutte’s French 21st Corps, the U.S. 2nd Infantry Division—which included a brigade of U.S. Marines—was brought up along the Paris-Metz highway.
 The 9th Infantry Regiment was placed between the highway and the Marne, while the 6th Marine Regiment was deployed to their left.
 The 5th Marine and 23rd Infantry regiments were placed in reserve.
+Just as German offensive came to an end, French general Jean Degoutte ordered American forces to take the Bois de Belleau, a small patch of forest near the southwestern extremity of the German salient.